ramirovargas/microservice-docker/README.md

 microservices via **Feign**.
 And the ``` /api/v1/backoffice/checkout ```. endpoint as the requirement ask. connect microservices via **feign**

+## Build & Run docker compose

+- *>mvn clean package* : to build
+- *>docker-compose up* --build : build docker images and containers and run containers
+- *>docker-compose stop* : stop the dockerized services
+- Each maven module has a Dockerfile

 ### EndPoints ###

+** Optional **
-to run the services locally
+to run the services locally without docker
-* run mvn package at the root of the project
+* run mvn clean package at the root of the project
+* change in the desired service in the application.yaml file defaultZone: http://discovery:8761/eureka/ by defaultZone:http://localhost:8761/eureka/
 * run containerized-discovery
-* change in the desired service in the application.yaml file defaultZone: http://discovery:8761/eureka/ by defaultZone:http://localhost:8761/eureka/
+* Run the serivice

-If you run locally change the port to 2222
+If you run locally without docker change the port to 2222

-Running by **Build & Run** to se this swagger urls
+Running by down here **Build & Run** to se this swagger urls

 | Service       | Swwager                     |
 | ------------- | ----------------------------- |